SantMu123/SantMu123/README.md

  I´m from Colombia, born in Bogotá capital city in 2000.

- I have a degree in **industrial engineering** from the Universidad Industrial de Santander.
+ I study **industrial engineering** at the Universidad Industrial de Santander

  I like soccer ⚽ and know more about the programming world.